 ABOG was initially organized to provide a forum for academic department managers to develop more effective systemwide communication, share knowledge and expertise among campuses, and to provide essential networking opportunities.
 The intent has been to develop and maintain a collegial and professional relationship with all levels of university administration.
 This is the only formal (although rather informal) organization of these managers who serve pivotal roles in the administrative, personnel, financial and often public relations activities of the University.

 The annual conference provides opportunities to discuss emerging issues, exchange information on policies and practices that are working, and provide informed feedback to higher levels of administration.
 Touring the host campus each year has served to broaden managers’ appreciation for the diversity of the university’s 10-campus system.
-Reportedly, UC San Diego was the first to include a campus tour as an integrated part of the conference schedule in 1988.
+UC San Diego was the first to include a campus tour as an integrated part of the conference schedule in 1988.
 These tours typically have a reception that is hosted by the Chancellor or Vice Chancellor of Academic Affairs.